FAIRplus/the-fair-cookbook/content/recipes/findability/seo_matched.md

 ```

-`JSON (URL_TO_INSERT_RECORD_2028 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD_2029 https://fairsharing.org/FAIRsharing.8f9bbb) ` is an official serialization of `RDF` and the document is recognized as a `graph` holding a set of `triples`.
-The availability of such semantic statements from a web page are exploited by the indexing algorithms of search (URL_TO_INSERT_RECORD_2030 https://fairsharing.org/FAIRsharing.52b22c)  engines to provide improved search (URL_TO_INSERT_RECORD_2031 https://fairsharing.org/FAIRsharing.52b22c)  results.
+`JSON (URL_TO_INSERT_RECORD-ABBREV_1535 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_1537 https://fairsharing.org/FAIRsharing.8f9bbb) ` is an official serialization of `RDF (URL_TO_INSERT_RECORD-ABBREV_1536 https://fairsharing.org/FAIRsharing.p77ph9) ` and the document is recognized as a `graph` holding a set of `triples`.
+The availability of such semantic statements from a web page are exploited by the indexing algorithms of search engines to provide improved search results.

 ### Tools supporting creation and validation of `structured data`